davidcosc/davidos/README.md

 # Davidos

 This repository aims at showcasing how a computer works under the hood when you have no operating system to do all the heavy lifting for you.
-Our goal will be to create a minimal operating system with some basic I/O drivers that allows us to run different mini games like a custom pong implementation.
+Our goal will be to create a minimal operating system that allows us to run different custom mini games.
 It is by no means a complete explanation or tutorial on everything that goes on in detail.
-Rather, it focuses on a subset of concepts that fit the example and are worth learning about.
+It rather focuses on a subset of important concepts worth learning about.

-We will cover how to read from a disk, display text on a screen, take user input from a keyboard, create a file system and load and run our games.
+An operating system is system software that manages computer hardware and software resources.
+It provides common services for computer programs and acts as an interface for the user.
+Not only will it enable us to load our mini games from a disk, but also provide functions for displaying text on a screen, taking user input from a keyboard and running our games.
 Along the way we will learn about different hardware components and how to write drivers to interact with them.
 We will take a look at the boot process and the BIOS.
 We will find out how to address different parts of the system, how to use memory and handle device I/O.

 ## 0 Instruction Operands